arfesta/SimBreeder_Project/README.md

 breeding.simulator.R contains the source functions which run the simulator

 create.base.populations.R - will create multiple base populations in order to use as input to simulator

+extract.results folder contains scripts to extract the results from the run.simulator output

+run.simulator folder contains scripts to run the simulator with each founder population and a given strategy